 On top of that, requirements are low.
 You need a brokerage account and some capital, but after that, you can find all the help you need from online gurus to try and yield profits.
 Furthermore, swing trading can be effective in a huge number of markets.

-But although learning how to start swing trading as a part-time or full-time job may be relatively straightforward, your capital is at risk.
+But although learning how to start becoming a swing trader as a part-time or full-time job may be relatively straightforward, your capital is at risk.
 Therefore, caution must be taken at all times.